clockworkmicro/regexfinder/README.md

 ## Introduction

-The regexfinder package offers to create and manipulate regular expressions.
+Regexfinder is a set of tools to create and manipulate regular expressions.
 In particular, the package can:
-- determine a regular expression given a set of words
+- determine a regular expression given a set of strings
 - optimize a size/complexity tradeoff for a regular expression
+- visualize a regular expression as a graph

 ## Size/complexity tradeoff